Love is not "Love"

 Fifth, the other party whose good is willed must be recognized.
 Who is this?
 This should remind us of the question to which Jesus replied with the parable of the Good Samaritan (Luke 10:29–37).
 Perhaps a more meaningful wording of the question is, who can we love?
 If you ever see an opportunity where put more of your heart is possible into a relationship the answer is almost always, “Yes you should”.
 Considerations that may contradict this include whether the potency of objective good can be actualized for them, for you, and for those who experience that relationship extrinsically.
 An example would be a certain family member who struggles with narcissistic personality disorder or is incapable of seeing you as a person they can love where your love is not a gift but an expectation or it is rejected.
 In these cases, whatever you will for the person is not capable of bringing an effect of the goodness love brings because that love is never truly received.
 We are called love not only as we wish to be but as Christ does.
 Moreover the "other" is Christ, and they should be treated as Sons/Daughters of God who partake in His image even if not quite the likeness (in the case of sin or lack of holiness) (Matthew 25:31-46).[5]
 “God loves each of us as if there were only one of us.”
 St. Augustine.

-In conclusion, if love is that which we shall be judged on in the consummation of the ages, then we ought to consider making serious efforts to understand how to do it as best we can, what it means to truly do it and to not let the culture try to redefine it out of convenience.
+In conclusion, if love is that which we shall be judged on in the consummation of the ages, then we ought to consider making serious efforts to understand how to do it as best we can, what it means to truly do it, and to not let the culture try to redefine it out of convenience.
 Moreover, it is the one thing Christ asks of us personally verbatim and implicitly when He gives any command since they are all encapsulated with love.
-It is not always that we are free to love others but let that be because of their choice, not ours.
-Indeed, love is not only composed of goodwill but real will, real knowledge of the subjective and objective good of the other.
+We are not always free to love others, but let that be because of their choice, not ours.
+Indeed, love is composed of goodwill and real will, real knowledge of the subjective and objective good of the other.
 It is not a feeling, it is not only a good habit but is the whole meaning of our existence, the content of justice, the order which God intended from the beginning, and is the only thing that makes the Christian life possible, intelligible, and worthwhile.
 Indeed, it is our life and every virtue.[6]
 Let us therefore seek freedom to love perfectly, without holding back in the proper order, and receive it from Him who first loved/loves us.
 There is a reality to the goodness of the other person and it is very possible to mistake it or only see it in light of one's good here is where the society in which we live is making great strides at tempting us to only concerned ourselves with our own lives, to not care much about those whose good requires something of us uncomfortable, and in reducing the height of moral obligation to a matter of convenience.
 Physical affection is a good thing and may be used in love, and in a unique way with spousal love, but if this is the height of one's love, it is no love at all.
 Love is a choice/action toward the mutual, abiding, dialogical state of communion between persons (final cause) which results from the unity of both parties willing the good of the other through vulnerability (the action/efficient cause), love of God is its force/energy/source/matter (material cause), peace is its precipitate, and goodness, truth, and beauty are its form (formal cause).
+If love is only a feeling, then Christ died for nothing and was indeed no God, because this would remove the glory of His suffering completely and thereby undoes the sanctity of our experience.

 John of the Cross: "The least act of pure love is of more value than all the other works put together."